 - Have a portable, battery-powered radio and alarm clock.

-- If your cell phone goes dead, do you have a land-line phone that will work even if the power is interrupted?
+- If your cell phone goes dead, do you have a land-line phone that will work even without power?

 - Plan where to meet and how to communicate with family members if separated.

-- Keep essential family member contact information near your phone, in your wallet and in your glove compartment.
+- Keep essential contact information near your phone, in your wallet and in your glove compartment.

 - Keep plenty of gas in your car.